-Based on our due diligence assessments, these risks are not considered to be significant risks of adverse impacts on fundamental human rights and decent working conditions.
-Nonetheless, Wikborg Rein will continue to monitor the general risk areas in order to seek to prevent that any risks materialise into actual adverse impacts on human rights and decent working conditions.
+Based on our due diligence assessments, these risks are not considered to be significant actual risks of adverse impacts on fundamental human rights and decent working conditions.
+Nonetheless, Wikborg Rein will continue to monitor the general risk areas in order to identify whether any risks materialise into actual adverse impacts on human rights and decent working conditions..